HalemoGPA/paas-national-prescription-extractor/CONTRIBUTING.md

-# Contributing to Day Supply National
+# Contributing to PAAS National Prescription Extractor

-We welcome contributions to the Day Supply National prescription data extraction system!
+We welcome contributions to the PAAS National prescription data extraction system!
 This document provides guidelines for contributing to the project.

 ## 🚀 Getting Started